-Other preventive measures include: enforcing the wearing of hygienic masks at all times; ensuring physical distancing; enforcing regular hand washing and distributing hand sanitiser at appropriate locations throughout facilities; restricting meetings to five people; carrying out temperature checks before allowing entry to buildings; using thermal cameras to screen employees for high temperatures; and regular sanitisation of all areas.
+Other preventive measures include: enforcing the wearing of hygienic masks at all times; ensuring physical distancing; enforcing regular hand washing and distributing hand sanitiser at appropriate locations throughout facilities; carrying out temperature checks before allowing entry to buildings; using thermal cameras to screen employees for high temperatures; and regular sanitisation of all areas.
 In addition, access to facilities was only granted through specially-installed contactless facial recognition systems.
 The company also provided dedicated areas to isolate workers showing early symptoms of infection.

 Lastly, DSI has supported its workforce to take regular PCR tests and to get vaccinated.
-Today, 100% of DSI's office-based employees and 80% of labourers are vaccinated.
+Today, 100% of DSI's office-based employees and 95% of labourers are vaccinated.